tfaki/LoftyAlertDialog/README.md

 # LoftyAlertDialog

 You can show them using the library's own statuses, you can customize it yourself if you want.
+You can show it with simple animation if you want and more.

 ### How to Install ?